hy172574895/EasyCompleteYou/ReadMe.md

 `g:ECY_erro_sign_highlight`|'ECY_erro_sign_highlight'|**String**.
 Color of error sign.
 `g:ECY_warn_sign_highlight`|'ECY_warn_sign_highlight'|**String**.
 Color of warning sign.

+# How to write a engine by yourself?
+Check out this basic [repo](https://github.com/hy172574895/ECY-dictionary).
+If you wrote a new plugin for ECY, please let me konw; I'll put it into lists of plugins.

 # Q&A

 ### Q: Why there are a few of [Snippets](https://www.techopedia.com/definition/5472/snippet-programming) options to complete?
 I need more.